 Today is Sunday church at Avery Place and residents come to worship, sing, and savor a slice of Diane’s coconut cake.
 The motley gathering is led into the room by tired employees anxious for a break in the tedium of their day.
 I try to remember names, but my memories are visual.
 Like them, I am mute, unable to remember.

 To my left, another resident ambles slowly but steadily to a chair where she drops gracefully into her seat.
-When the music starts, she proudly holds her hymnal upside down and joins the group as we sing “I’ll Fly Away, oh glory, like a bird from these prison walls I’ll fly, I’ll fly away . . . “.
+When the music starts, she proudly holds her hymnal upside down and joins in as we sing “I’ll Fly Away, oh glory, like a bird from these prison walls I’ll fly, I’ll fly away . . . “.
 I’ve seen her before, but each time she speaks less, her words flying away until one day all her words will have migrated to heaven.

-Next to me a woman turns and asks the page number of our next hymn.
+Next to me, a woman turns and asks the page number of our next hymn.
 Without prompting, she quickly finds the page, following the words and keeping tune.
 Unlike the others, she is lively and articulate.
 I am left wondering about her story.
 Perhaps she is alone without family and this is her choice.
 Or, perhaps her family is too busy to take care of her and this is their choice.

 © Jo Anne – November 2019